josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🦁_we_are_citizens_not_datasets.md

 ## 🏮 Footer

-*👾 The Dataset Has Replaced the Citizen* is a living node of the Polaris Protocol.
+*🦁 We Are Citizens, Not Datasets* is a living node of the Polaris Protocol.
 It examines how datafication has supplanted direct political hearing, and why representation collapses when citizens become statistical artefacts.

 > 📡 Cross-references: